 After a smoke shop that sells CBD was raided by police last week, a police detective told Plymouth Live that any substance which has any level of THC in it is an illegal substance under the Misuse of Drugs Act 1971.

-While this is not quite correct – CBD products must contain less than 1mg of THC per container – it does highlight the fact that most CBD products in the UK have more THC than is permitted by law and are, therefore, illegal.
+While this is not quite correct – CBD products must contain less than 1mg of THC per container – it does highlight the fact that most full-spectrum CBD products in the UK have more THC than is permitted by law and are, therefore, illegal.

 Two people were arrested following the raid in Plymouth for supplying Class B drugs from their city centre smoke shop ‘Holy Smoke’.

 Police found a “substantial quantity of suspected cannabis” and a number of bottles of e-liquid (or vape juice) apparently containing 90%THC.

 A residential property was also searched, leading to a four-figure sum of cash seizure, along with cultivation equipment including grow lamps, tents, trays and fertiliser.

 Leading the police investigation is Detective Con Pablo